 The Catalyst series relies on Cisco IOS for configuration.
 Various access options are also available here - from the web interface with graphical user interface to direct access via the console, serial interface, USB 2.0 and the Cisco DNA control unit.
 In addition to LACP, the operating system also supports PAgP (prot aggregration protocols).

 The Cisco Nexus switches offer you the option of setting up Ethernet networks and even faster fiber optic connections.
-In addition, the devices support FCoE (Fibre Channel over Ethernet), which enables the consolidation of storage and data traffic via a single network.
+The devices support FCoE (Fibre Channel over Ethernet), which enables the consolidation of storage and data traffic via a single network.
 These three different connection types in one housing offer you particularly great flexibility and considerably simplify the network architecture.
 With features such as VXLAN (Virtual Extensible LAN) and extensive support for automation and programmable networks, Cisco Nexus switches are ideally equipped for modern, scalable data centers.

 The products in the Catalyst series offer you wired Ethernet connections and WLAN modules via the switches.
 Together with the wireless access points, you can also extend the range of the WLAN as required.
 The Catalyst series also includes advanced features such as Application Visibility and Control (AVC), which allow you to monitor and optimize network traffic in real time.
 With Power over Ethernet (PoE), the Catalyst switches also support powering end devices such as IP phones and cameras directly over the network, simplifying installation and maintenance.
 These comprehensive functions make the Catalyst series an ideal solution for a wide range of business requirements.